Phant0mas/phant0mas.github.com/source/about-me/index.markdown

 <p>My name is <strong>Manolis Ragkousis</strong> and I am a young (currently 21 years old) Computer Scientist from Paros, Greece.</p>

 Currently I am a CS student at the <strong>ATEI of Crete, Department of Informatics Engineering</strong> in Iraklion.
-I am interested in working in operating systems and embedded devices.
+I am interested in working in operating systems, embedded devices and filesystems.

 I work as a lab assistant at the AES (Architecture and Embedded Systems) lab, at the Department of Informatics Engineering, under the guidance of professor Dr. Georgios Kornaros.
 I am developing Linux device drivers for the fpga-based devices, created in the lab, for use in GNU/Linux systems.